debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 so you shouldn't need to copy any HTTPS certificates.

-However, if you've configured a wildcard cert (`*.example.com`), contact the Talkyrad support people at the forum.
+However, if you've configured a wildcard cert (`*.example.com`), contact the Talkyard support people at the forum.

 <!--
 If you've configured HTTPS via LetsEncrypt and Certbot, then, this should work: Edit